gardener/gardener-extension-networking-calico/hack/api-reference/calico.md

 </p>

 <p>
-KubeAPIServerEndpoints contains configuration for the Calico GlobalNetworkSet which holds the IP addresses of the shoot's kube-apiserver endpoint.
+KubeAPIServerGlobalNetworkSet contains configuration for the Calico GlobalNetworkSet which holds the IP addresses of the shoot's kube-apiserver endpoint.

 The GlobalNetworkSet is named "gardener-kube-apiserver" and carries the label